syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Image-Extraction.md

 Essential PDF provides the support to extract images from a particular page or an entire PDF document.You can extract the images from a page using the ExtractImages method in the PdfPageBase class.

-Please refer the below code snippet to extract the images from a pdf page.
+Please refer the below code snippet to extract the images from a PDF page.

 {% tabs %}